siisurit/events/README.md

-# events
+# Siisurit events

-Slides from events Siisurit contributed to
+This is a collection of slides from events Siisurit contributed to.